crowdsecurity/crowdsec/docs/getting_started/installation.md

 # Upgrading

-The wizard itself comes with a `--upgrade` option, that will upgrade existing crowdsec installation to the current version.
+The wizard itself comes with a `--upgrade` option, that will upgrade existing crowdsec version.

+If you have installed crowdsec `v0.1.0` and you downloaded `v0.1.1`, you can run `sudo ./wizard.sh --upgrade` from the extracted `v0.1.1` version. (_note_: the wizard doesn't *yet* download the latest version, you have to download it)

-The wizard takes care of backuping configurations on your behalf, and puts them into an archive :
+The wizard takes care of backing up configurations on your behalf, and puts them into an archive :

  - backup your parsers,scenarios,collections, either from hub or your local ones
  - simulation configuration